abhayara/agri_data_pipeline/BUILD_README.md

 - GCP credentials (gcp-creds.json in the project root)
 - Environment variables (.env file in the project root)

+## Extending the Build System

+To add new functionality to the build system:

+1. Add new functions to the appropriate module in `scripts/` directory
+2. Update `scripts/main.sh` if adding new module files
+3. Extend the `build.sh` script to use the new functions

 ## Troubleshooting

 If any component fails: